DirectMultiStep: Direct Route Generation for Multistep Retrosynthesis: Abstract

 \section{Abstract}

 Traditional computer-aided synthesis planning (CASP) methods rely on iterative single-step predictions, leading to exponential search space growth that limits efficiency and scalability.
-We introduce a transformer-based model that directly generates multi-step synthetic routes as a single string by conditionally predicting each molecule based on all preceding ones.
-The model accommodates specific conditions such as the desired number of steps and starting materials, outperforming state-of-the-art methods on the PaRoutes dataset with a 2.2x improvement in Top-1 accuracy on the n$_1$ test set and a 3.3x improvement on the n$_5$ test set.
-It also successfully predicts routes for FDA-approved drugs not included in the training data, showcasing its generalization capabilities.
-While the current suboptimal diversity of the training set may impact performance on less common reaction types, our approach presents a promising direction towards fully automated retrosynthetic planning.
+We introduce a series of transformer-based models, that leverage a mixture of experts approach to directly generate multistep synthetic routes as a single string, conditionally predicting each transformation based on all preceding ones.
+Our DMS Explorer XL model, which requires only target compounds as input, outperforms state-of-the-art methods on the PaRoutes dataset with 1.9x and 3.1x improvements in Top-1 accuracy on the n$_1$ and n$_5$ test sets, respectively.
+Providing additional information, such as the desired number of steps and starting materials, enables both a reduction in model size and an increase in accuracy, highlighting the benefits of incorporating more constraints into the prediction process.
+The top-performing DMS-Flex (Duo) model scores 25-50\% higher on Top-1 and Top-10 accuracies for both n$_1$ and n$_5$ sets.
+Additionally, our models successfully predict routes for FDA-approved drugs not included in the training data, demonstrating strong generalization capabilities.
+While the limited diversity of the training set may affect performance on less common reaction types, our multistep-first approach presents a promising direction towards fully automated retrosynthetic planning.